-I started learning and following up on HR technology back in 2017, when it became clear to me, that my line of work, talent sourcing, is on its way to becoming fully automated and I felt like I needed to find my next job….
+I started learning and following up on HR technology (now Work Tech) back in 2017, when it became clear to me, that my role as a talent sourcer, is on its way to become fully automated and that I should prepare myself for my next role...

-I also found HR Tech fascinating and so together with Asaf Paz, we launched HRTechnation.com, where I air my opinions ( which many times may be bold and unconventional), as well as I interview HR Tech founders and share news.
+I also found HR Tech fascinating and so together with Asaf Paz, we launched HRTechnation.com, where I air my opinions ( which many times may be bold and unconventional), as well as I interview HR Tech founders and share news and innovation.

 My online presence as well as my many speaking engagements promoted me as one of the forward thought leaders in the HR Tech industry in Israel but also in the international arena.

 I was chosen as top HR Tech influencers to follow in 2019 and 2020.

 I mediate the WhatsApp HR Tech founders’ group in Israel and try to promote them both in Israel and around the world.

 I speak / keynote on this topic at conferences in Israel and overseas, I am a mentor in AKT Israel’s first HR tech accelerator, judge in international HR Tech startup competitions (Unleash, SmartRecruiters, HR Tech Alliances and of Hackathons in the field.